 How long does it take to dry shoes with a blow dryer?

 Depending on the circumstances, it may take several minutes to several hours to dry shoes with a blow dryer.
-The time it takes to dry shoes with a blow dryer depends on the type of shoes, how wet the shoes are, the material they are made of, and the room’s humidity level.
+The time it takes to dry shoes with a blow dryer depends on the type of shoes, how wet they are, the material they are made of, and the room’s humidity level.

 Can I use a hair dryer to dry my shoes?